-Pence Tests Negative For The Coronavirus After Trump's Positive Case
+Pence Tests Negative For Coronavirus After Trump's Positive Case

 The negative results come just hours after Trump announced on Twitter that he and the first lady had tested positive for the virus.
 The White House physician says the president and first lady "are both well at this time."

-A White House official told NPR's Tamara Keith that Pence will step in as needed, but expected the president to be very engaged from the White House.
+A White House official told NPR's Tamara Keith that Pence will step in as needed but expected the president to be very engaged from the White House.